JRMurr/JRMurr.github.io/data/blog/build-a-db/part01.md

 ```

 To start we can make a new lib crate `sql_jr_parser`.
 We will add in nom, [nom_locate](https://github.com/fflorent/nom_locate), and [nom_supreme](https://github.com/Lucretiel/nom-supreme).
-nom locate gives a nice `LocatedSpan` type to easily track where in the source code a parser ran/threw an error on.
+`nom_locate` has a nice `LocatedSpan` type to easily track where in the source code a parser ran/threw an error on.
-nom supreme is mostly a nom utility lib, we will use it mostly for postfix calls on parsers to make the code a little easier to read and [error tree](https://docs.rs/nom-supreme/latest/nom_supreme/error/type.ErrorTree.html)
+`nom_supreme` is mostly a nom utility lib, we will use it mostly for postfix calls on parsers to make the code a little easier to read and [error tree](https://docs.rs/nom-supreme/latest/nom_supreme/error/type.ErrorTree.html)
 to help with error formatting

-To be completely honest we probably could get by without nom_locate and just use nom_supreme but where's the fun in that.
+To be completely honest we probably could get by without nom_locate and just use nom_supreme but if its good enough for [Amos](https://fasterthanli.me/series/advent-of-code-2022/part-11#nice-parser-errors) its good enough for me

 ### Actual parsing